Video Style Transfer: Coherence vs Quality

 $$W(P,Q) = \inf_{\gamma\in\Pi(P,Q)}\mathbb{E}_{(x,y)\sim\gamma}[|x-y|]$$

-where $\Pi(P,Q)$ represents all possible joint distributions.
+where $\Pi(P,Q)$ represents all possible ways to match points between the two distributions.